cuthbertLab/music21/buildDoc/rst/graphing.rst

 Graphing Utilities
 ======================================

-Music21 can provide data graphs and plots of multiple musical attributes using high-level analysis tools.
+Music21 can create graphs and plots of multiple musical attributes using high-level analysis tools.

+Graphs are any sort of graphical display.
+Plots are displays that run on a Stream and report data found in a Stream.

 Users can create their own custom graphing routines by extending or reworking existing music21 :class:`~music21.graph.Graph` and :class:`~music21.graph.PlotStream` classes.

-Alternatively, music21 provides numerous pre-built plot classes to provide quick access to numerous graphical views.
+Alternatively, music21 has numerous pre-built Graph and Plot classes for quick access to common graphical views such as piano rolls, etc.

 Installing and Using matplotlib
 -------------------------------

-The powerful and flexible graphing routines of music21 are provided by the matplotlib and numpy libraries.
+The powerful and flexible graphing routines of music21 use the matplotlib and numpy libraries.
 They can be downloaded from the following URLs:

 http://numpy.scipy.org
 http://sourceforge.net/projects/matplotlib/files/